 If your Mac has been attacked by rootkit malware, it’s likely that it came from something you downloaded from the internet.
 And if you downloaded malware, you could have downloaded files that will infiltrate your web browser and intercept future browsing sessions.
 CleanMyMac X has a tool to clean up data downloaded by browsers, like cache files and cookies.
 It’s a good idea to run it after removing malware.

-CleanMyMac X - Firefox in Privacy module
+CleanMyMac - Firefox in Protection Manager

 1. In CleanMyMac X, choose Privacy in the sidebar.